Meet the Team

 Outside of school Katie enjoys spending time with her husband and two young boys whether it be bubbles on the balcony or a trip to the beach.
 She will take any opportunity to travel and tries to explore a new state or country every year.

-Music & Spanish Specialist
+Spanish, Music & Band

 Moisés Osorio

-Physical Education & Mindful Movement Specialist
+Physical Education & Mindful Movement

 Otillia Hoops